TromboneScott/Oscars/README.txt

 7. Set the img value for each nominee
   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute
-8. Using Eclipse will make sure you don't have any DTD violations

 Start the year
 1. Copy year folder to Oscars site and rename to current year